fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

    Merges the font in the file into the current font.

-.. method:: font.mergeFeature(filename)
+.. method:: font.mergeFeature(filename, boolean)

-   Merge feature and lookup information from an adobe feature file, or metrics information from the (afm,tfm,etc) file into the current font.
+   Merge feature and lookup information from an adobe feature file, or metrics information from the (afm, tfm, etc) file into the current font.
+The optional boolean will try to skip invalid feature lookups containing replacement glyphs which do not exist in the font, which can help in reusing large feature files.

 .. method:: font.mergeKern(filename)